 Farmer loses case over €198,000 drop in investment

-High Court upholds Financial Ombudsman’s finding that investor’s complaints about financial advice were not substantiated
+High Court upholds ombudsman finding that investor’s complaints about financial advice were not substantiated

-The High Court upheld the Financial Ombudsman’s finding that Val O’Driscoll’s complaints were not substantiated
+The High Court upheld the Financial Ombudsman’s finding that Val O’Driscoll’s complaints were not substantiated.
+Photograph: Chris Maddaloni/Collins

 A farmer whose €350,000 investment dropped to €152,000 after it failed to perform as expected has lost an appeal over whether he received financial advice before investing.